GenomicsAotearoa/hts_workshop_mpi/level2/03-intro-to-nesi.md

 Software modules are used for a number of reasons.
 The first is that whenever a session starts (i.e. you log into NeSI) all required tools must be found and loaded by the operating system.
 With the number of tools available on NeSI this would be prohibitive.

 The second reason is that software versions change through time, as new features are added or bugs are fixed.
 For the `samtools` software, which we will use later in this training program, there are currently 7 versions of the software installed into NeSI (0.1.18, 0.1.19, 1.3.1, 1.8, 1.9, 1.10, 1.12).
-As these are all accessed through the `samtools` command, if all were simultaneously available how would NeSI know which one you wanted to work with?
-The most recent version would be the logical choice, and is the default if you load the module without specifying a version name, but sometimes there are reasons to use an older version.
+All of these are executed through the `samtools` command, so if all were simultaneously available NeSI would not know which one to use.
+In most situations we would want to be working with the most recent version of the software, and if we use the `module load` command without providing a version number then this is what will load, but sometimes there are reasons to use an older version.

 ```bash
 $ module avail blast